-Ms. Lyles is the CEO of 1 Soul Priority, a member of Launch Workplaces in Gaithersburg.
+Ms. Lyles is the CEO of One Soul Priority, a member of Launch Workplaces in Gaithersburg.
 As an African American female suffering from hair loss, Tanya relied on hair pieces and weaves most of her life.
 While the hair pieces made her look better and feel more confident, she was suffering because her scalp was dry and itchy underneath the hair.
-There was no way to get relief from the itchiness, prevent dry scalp, to begin with, or help her natural hair grow back.
-Tanya thought, what if there was a way to scratch the itch while at the same time, deliver nourishing conditioners to the scalp?
-She set out to create a product and in November of 2017, Slay That Itch was born!
+There was no way to get relief from the itchiness, prevent dry scalp to begin with, or help her natural hair grow back.
+Tanya thought what if there was a way to scratch the itch while at the same time deliver nourishing conditioners to the scalp?
+She set out to create a product and in November 2017, Slay That Itch was born!

 Working with the assistance of Maryland Institute College of Art in Baltimore (MICA), Tanya invented a comb that also contains moisturizing hair product.
 The patent pending design has a mechanism for storing hair conditioners or oils in a reservoir and delivering the product through the comb teeth.
 Unlike most combs already on the market, the comb can penetrate through hair, wig caps, corn rows, and extensions and deposit hair product directly on the scalp.